6 Aircraft Anti-Icing and De-Icing Systems - PilotMall.com

 6. Engine Anti-Icing Systems

-Engine anti-icing focuses on protecting engine inlets and other sensitive parts from ice buildup.
+Engine anti-icing focuses on protecting the engine inlets and other critical engine components from ice buildup.
+It can use engine bleed air or electric heating elements to maintain ice-free inlets.

 Frequently Asked Questions